2025 Cebu earthquake: Damage

 Many roads in Bogo were seriously damaged, along with Cebu Provincial Hospital and the Archdiocesan Shrine and Parish Church of St. Vicente Ferrer.
 All 38 schools in the city were damaged, with two of them destroyed.
 More than half of the 20,000 tombs in the Corazon Cemetery were also damaged.
 Five 19th-century churches made of coral stone in Daanbantayan, Bantayan, Tabogon, San Remigio and Bogo were damaged, while other churches in Medellin, Borbon and Tabuelan collapsed or were damaged.
 Numerous roads in Tabuelan were damaged.
-A McDonald's restaurant collapsed.
+A McDonald's restaurant collapsed, which is permanently closed as of 2026.
 One bridge in Tabogon, four bridges in Tuburan, and one road in Daanbantayan were destroyed.
 Housing facilities like SM Cares Housing and Condor Lodge in Bogo also collapsed.
 A landslide was triggered in Tabuelan while a fire broke out in SM Consolacion.
 The San Juan Nepomuceno Parish Church in San Remigio, which was built in 1854, was declared unusable after sustaining severe damage, along with the discovery of sinkholes and cavities beneath its flooring.

 In Ormoc, the city's Superdome partially collapsed.
 The earthquake triggered a landslide in Villaba, Leyte, blocking a main road and disrupting local transportation.
 Twenty homes collapsed in the town.
 Another landslide occurred and a bridge was damaged in the town of Leyte.
 In Naval, Biliran, a gym sustained damage.
 Many buildings were damaged in Cebu City, including the city hall, Fort San Pedro and a shopping mall which suffered a collapsed ceiling.
 Severe water scarcity occurred in San Remigio and Medellin after municipal water systems were damaged.
 Six school handwashing facilities were damaged.
 The San Pedro Apóstol church in Bantayan faced heavy damage on its facade.
 The Daanbantayan substation was damaged, causing the municipality to suffer heavy power loss.
 The port of Medellin was partially damaged, while a seaport in Bogo and a wall at the city's fire station collapsed.
 In Mandaue, an ammonia leakage occurred at the San Miguel Brewery, while the city's public market, which had been built to replace a previous market destroyed in the 2013 Bohol earthquake, sustained a partially collapsed canopy and three cracked columns.
 The port of Tabogon was severely damaged along with the Nipa Bridge connecting the town with Borbon.